 Easy, three-ingredient baked fries with a lightly sweet and savory taste--Whole30, Paleo, Vegan, and Gluten-Free!

 Preheat oven to 400 degrees.
 Cut potatoes according to your desired thickness or thinness.
-For these, I first cut the sweet potatoes in half, lengthwise, in order to have some stability when slicing into them.
-These fries were about one inch thick before baking, and as long as the original length of the sweet potatoes from which they came.
+For these baked sweet potato fries, I first cut the sweet potatoes in half, lengthwise, in order to have some stability when slicing into them then sliced them into wedges about one half-inch thick.

-Spread cut fries onto a non-stick baking sheet in a single layer.
+Spread cut sweet potatoes onto a non-stick baking sheet in a single layer.
 Sprinkle sea salt and black pepper over potatoes then drizzle with olive oil.
 Alternatively, you can sprinkle with black pepper only and add sea salt to the fries when finished baking.

 Use your hands to toss fries in pan until each one is evenly coated with olive oil, salt, and pepper.

 Bake for 25 minutes, or until fries reach your desired crispness (the baking time should be shorter for thinner fries).

 - The thinner you cut your sweet potato fries, the shorter the baking time should be.
 Keep an eye on them so that they don't burn.

 - You can wait to salt these fries until after they've baked.
 It's purely a matter of preference.
 This is a good route to take if you won't be serving them right away.